davidromani/cookie-bundle/README.md

 Renders the cookie consent banner.
 This function generates the HTML content for displaying the cookie consent dialog based on the user's current preferences.
 This function should be included in a layout or template where you want the cookie consent banner to appear.
+This function support both string and array inputs.
+If you provide an array input both conditions must be true to return true.
 > {{ ev_cookie_is_category_accepted('analytics') }}
+> >ev_cookie_is_category_accepted(['technical', 'analytics']))

 Checks if a specific cookie category (e.g., "technical", "analytics") is accepted by the user.
 This function is useful for conditionally loading scripts or other assets based on the user's consent for specific categories.